bday-boy/jisho-grabber-firefox/README.md

 - Primarily visual features:
   - Better-looking buttons/animations and such

+## Bugs
+- When Jisho is scrolled in the y-direction and gets refreshed, all bounding boxes are offset by the amount that is scrolled.
+I'm sure this is a super easy fix, but it's pretty low-priority for me rn, so I don't really care.

 ## Notes for nerds
 I really like thorough documentation, so I'm going to use this area to dump information about this program that is important to my implementation, both